oscar7070/Extreme-Advanced-Engine-SDK-For-Unity/README.md

 Please Use Lit2D material on your objects with Light 2D colliders!
 ![Screenshot_346](https://github.com/oscar7070/Extreme-Advanced-Engine-SDK-For-Unity/assets/56559647/6a511f63-ee52-49da-90c7-12837423bf1d)

-To open the Console Press F1:
+To open the Console press F1:
 ![Screenshot_348](https://github.com/oscar7070/Extreme-Advanced-Engine-SDK-For-Unity/assets/56559647/a8141c28-5af3-4d71-9251-8e1e2654234c)

 The Console and Light2D have settings files: